 4. Industrial Policies

 Investment incentives include the following: exemption from import duties and customs duties; tax credits and deferrals; cash refunds; carry-over of losses; and access to loans.
 These are available equally to foreign and domestic investors, but delays in cash refund payments are a frequent complaint of those due them.
+There are no specific incentives for underrepresented investors such as women.
 Additional information is available on the following websites:

 Foreign Trade Zones/Free Ports/Trade Facilitation

 The Free Zones Act of 1988 (last amended in 1997) established the TT Free Zones Company (TTFZ) to promote export development and encourage both foreign and local investment projects in a relatively bureaucracy-free, duty-free, and tax-free environment.
-Foreign owned firms have the same investment opportunities as Trinidad and Tobago entities.
-There are currently 15 approved enterprises located in eight free zones.
-The majority are located within a multiple-user site in north-central Trinidad, but the minister of trade and industry can designate any suitable area in TT as a free zone.
+Foreign-owned firms have the same investment opportunities as TT entities.
+There are currently 15 approved enterprises located in 12 free zones.
+Three are located within a multiple-user site in north-central Trinidad.
+The Minister of Trade and Industry can designate any suitable area in TT as a free zone.

 Free zone enterprises are exempt from customs duties on capital goods, parts, and raw materials for use in the construction and equipping of premises and in connection with the approved activity; import and export licensing requirements; land and building taxes; work permit fees; foreign currency and property ownership restrictions; capital gains taxes; withholding taxes on distribution of profits and corporation taxes or levies on sales or profits; VAT on goods supplied to a free zone; and duty on vehicles for use only within the free zone.